JL-III/cloud-native-educational-content/README.md

 # cloud-native-educational-content

-Welcome to the `cloud-native-educational-content` channel!
-This channel is dedicated to sharing and discussing educational content related to cloud-native technologies within our organization.

 ## Goal

 The primary goal of this channel is to spread knowledge and best practices about cloud-native technologies among our development teams, DevOps engineers, and IT professionals.
 We aim to provide practical implementation guides, share best practices, and foster a collaborative environment where members can learn and grow together.